chrishokamp/neural_mt/README.md

 **Here Define Image and Moduli instalation for AWS**

 For AWS, we installed an image Vasco Pinho found, we need to ask about the details

+TODO: add Anaconda, blocks+Fuel setup instructions and scripts